 Federated identity authorisation is all the rage in the academic environment at the moment, and with good reason.
 Maintaining user accounts is a pain for devops staff, and end-users don't need yet another username/password to forget.

 In the past, hooking into the Australian Access Federation has required the configuration of a local Shibboleth Service Provider, which is not always an easy task (see for example mytardis-app-auth-aaf).
 Recently the AAF launched their Rapid Connect service.
 Instead of Shibboleth and SAML and other scary things, your application merely has to accept a HTTP POST on a pre-defined URL, which the Rapid Connect service passes a JSON Web Token (JWT) which you can verify using the pre-defined secret and an available JWT library.

 Naturally I wanted to see how to do the same thing in Haskell.
 So here's a working Yesod project that performs authorisation via Rapid Connect: https://github.com/carlohamalainen/rapid-connect-yesod-demo.
 The key file is Handler/AuthJwt.hs.
-In particular this function which accepts the HTTP POST request:

 I think that the applicative style works well in this setting.
 I used to find the syntax

 <$> jarring but now it is fine.
 The equivalent code in Python achieves a similar goal by wrapping the entire thing in a try/except block.
 So in some sense the Haskell code gives a finer control of the computed values (since